BenjaminAnsbach/ico-smart-contract/README.md

 While the rules of the VisionCoin ICO are already lined out in the Whitepaper, this resource will present you a more comprehensive description of the inner workings of the ICO Smart Contract.

-Transparency is a key value at Foundervision and to build up trust we opened our ICO Smart Contract functionality for everyone to see.
-Be assured that this is the beginning of a future standard for all of our work with a Blockchain: nothing will be hidden or obfuscated.
+Transparency is a key value at Foundervision and to build up trust we opened our ICO Smart Contract functionality for everyone else to see.
+Be assured that this is the beginning of a future standard for all of our work with the Blockchain: nothing will be hidden or obfuscated.
 It can't work otherwise.
+Transparency is the key.

-In the following documentation we will use `VC` when we reference to the tokens (`V`ision`C`oin) and `SC` when we reference a `S`mart `C`ontract.
+In the following documentation we will use `VC` when we reference to the tokens (`V`ision`C`oin) and `SC` when we reference a Smart Contract (`S`mart `C`ontract).

 All the contracts functionality is tested and the test cases can be seen at the end of this document and, if you are interested in the testing sources, in the `/test` folder.